Lukoh/MusicPlayerWidget/README.md

 This is simple MusicPlayerWidget.

 ## Notice
-When I carried out the instrumented unit test for Service, I commented below code(the line) calling startForeground() & startForeground() methods.
+When I carried out the instrumented unit test for Service, I commented below code(the line) calling startForeground() & startForeground() methods in PlayerService.java file.
-Please comment(block) below code whenever you run the instrumented unit test for Service in PlayerService.java :
+Please comment(block) below code whenever you run the instrumented unit test for Service in PlayerService.java file :

 stopForeground(true) & startForeground(NOTIFICATION_ID, mNotificationBuilder.build());